Intellias Announces Strategic Partnership with Zeekr, Expanding Their Software Engineering Team in Europe

 Vitaly Sedler, CEO at Intellias

-Another focus of the partnership is the development of a cutting-edge AI voice assistant.
-Designed to act as a co-pilot, the assistant will help drivers, passengers, and vehicle owners with daily tasks, minor vehicle issues, and reminders, ensuring safer and more convenient driving through intuitive voice interactions.

-"We are thrilled to partner with Zeekr Technology Europe in shaping the future of automotive.
-By combining our deep expertise in digital solutions with Zeekr's innovative approach to premium EV technology, we are driving forward new possibilities for intelligent, connected, and safer mobility experiences.
-This partnership represents a significant step in our commitment to delivering cutting-edge solutions that empower the automotive industry to meet the demands of tomorrow's drivers."
-Oleksandr Odukha, Senior VP Delivery, Head of Segment Mobility at Intellias

-As a significant milestone of their cooperation, Zeekr Technology Europe and Intellias will unveil a cutting-edge navigation app prototype at CES 2025.
-This prototype showcases advanced navigation features designed to elevate the EV driving experience of Zeekr's customers.
+As a milestone of their cooperation, Zeekr Technology Europe and Intellias will unveil a cutting-edge navigation app prototype at CES 2025.

 [email protected]